Committee for the Arts

 Gloucester, MA 01930

-Be sure to put "Committee for the Arts" on the memo line of the check.
+Please be sure to make the check out to 'the Gloucester Fund' and to put "Committee for the Arts" on the memo line of the check.

 Revised City Ordinance 2012